PhantomUIx/platform-web/README.md

-# Template Module
+# Web Platform

-A basic template module for Phantom UI.
+Module to add support for the web platform to Phantom UI.

-## Using this template

-1. Fork this template
-2. Replace `template.module` with your module kind and name in `build.zig` and `build.zig.zon`
-3. Following the core repo code layout in `src/phantom`, implement any of the files you need